How to Configure DHCP Relay Agent on Cisco Routers

 Router(config-if)#ip helper-address [ip-address-of-the-dhcp-server]

-The 'ip helper-address' command tells the interface to forward the incoming DHCP message to the configured DHCP server.
-Use this command on all interfaces that are connected to the local subnets containing DHCP clients.
+The 'ip helper-address' command instructs the interface to forward incoming DHCP messages to the specified DHCP server.
+Apply this command to all interfaces connected to local subnets containing DHCP clients.

 • Create a network that contains five subnets: 10.0.0.0/8, 20.0.0.0/8, 30.0.0.0/8, 40.0.0.0/8, and 50.0.0.0/8.